ANVergizov/Analysis_on_python/README.md

 Here is a collection of my past work and projects from my time learning Python for Analyst.

-Content:
+Content:\n
 lesson-2: Working with the Pandas library, part 1.
-Loading data and analyzing its structure
+Loading data and analyzing its structure\n
 lesson-3: Working with the Pandas library, part 2.
 Data manipulation
 lesson-4: Preliminary data analysis and visualization with Matplotlib and Seaborn
 lesson-5: Statistics in the work of an analyst with the Scipy library